The Credit Handbook

 Where Do I Start?

 If you don’t have a credit history, your first step will be to start building one.
 Consider applying for a local store’s charge card or a small loan at a local lending institution.
-Ask whether the creditor reports accounts to a credit bureau.
-If the creditor does, and you pay back your debts on time, you will begin building a good credit history.
+Although most institutions that offer credit (called “creditors”) report their accounts to the credit reporting agencies (companies that keep track of a person’s credit history), be sure to ask before opening an account.
+If the creditor does report to the reporting agencies and you pay back your debts on time, you will begin building a good credit history.
 Be sure to consider how much the card or loan will cost you and look out for hidden fees.

 If you are applying for a loan or credit card from a local bank, you may want to sit down with a banker.
 The banker may know you personally and can better judge your individual situation.
 Of course, this is less feasible for most people today, since computers have taken over much of the guesswork involved in granting credit.